o365hq/o365hq.com/content/blog/Azure Security Center.md

 Azure Security Center is a built-in tool that provides you with threat protection for workloads running in Azure, on-premises, and in other clouds.
-It helps you raise cloud security posture and protects against cyberattacks using Microsoft\`s vast threat intelligence.
+It helps you raise cloud security posture and protects against cyber attacks using Microsoft\`s vast threat intelligence.